 By this time, I had also discovered that short, short stories had now evolved into the current day’s version called Flash Fiction.
 As a college writing teacher, I was intrigued and began to learn more about this form of writing.
 I realized that I had been doing it back in the 1990s in a series of stories called “True Love Imagined.”
 Two of those stories (“The Fire” and “The Secret Room”) worked well for my next projects, and the Harvey music chosen matched them perfectly as well.
 An excerpt from another period novel of mine (“The Plea”) became a flash fiction story, and the music also matched it perfectly.

 Next, I chose another excerpt from my Edwardian novel because the dense, vivid imagery of the cemetery scene really fit the flash fiction model.
 Again, Harvey’s music piece fit perfectly.
-This time, I also added some sound effects (a thunder clap and rain, a dirt thud on the casket, a carriage door closing and a carriage moving off) to the sound track, which really enhanced the story, “Aurora’s Secret,” which is licensed and on the website.
+This time, I also added some sound effects (a thunder clap and rain, a dirt thud on the casket, a carriage door closing and a carriage moving off) to the sound track, which really enhanced the story, “Aurora’s Secret.”

 The story “Reckless Grief” is an excerpt from my Edwardian Adventures of Katie Browne book.
-I found this luscious music by Sharron Farber on the West One music website, and it fit the story perfectly.
+I found luscious music by Sharron Farber on the West One music website, and it fit the story perfectly.
 Rain and a thunder clap were also added as sound effects.
-More recent stories include “The Reluctant Song” and “Tempestuous Dream,” which are licensed and on the website, and use captivating music by Christian Telford & Matthew St Laurent.
-The latest story, “The Fight,” is from the “True Love Imagined” stories and is now licensed and on the website.
-Harvey’s music again matches the story perfectly.
+More recent stories include “The Reluctant Song” and “Tempestuous Dream,” which use captivating music by Christian Telford and Matthew St Laurent.
+Another story, “The Fight,” is from the “True Love Imagined” stories uses Harvey’s music again, which matches the story perfectly.

 - The Boy Who Was Loved by the Wind